PowerShell/PowerShell/README.md

 ### xUnit

 Sadly, `dotnet-test` is not fully supported on Linux, so our xUnit tests do not currently run.
 We may be able to work around this, or get the `dotnet-cli` team to fix their xUnit runner.
 GitHub [issue](https://github.com/dotnet/cli/issues/407).

-### Remoting

-Connecting to PowerShell on Linux gets quite far, but bails out to due `Cannot convert the "System.Management.Automation.Host.Size" value of type "System.String" to type "System.Type".`